 The University has a number of official policies affecting students.
-For complete and current text on all University policies, please go to www.cfo.pitt.edu/policies
+For complete and current text on all University policies, please go to: Policies & Guidelines | Office of the Provost | University of Pittsburgh.

 SHRS Expectations for Appearance

 In the interest of personal safety and consideration for others, it is the policy of SHRS that students adhere to some basic standards of dress and grooming while attending classes and clinical assignments: